PedroFlorenzano/PedroFlorenzano/README.md

 :computer: I'm Developer!

-:books: I’m currently learning everything.
+:books: I’m currently learning everything from front-end and back-end.

 :outbox_tray: 2021 Goals: create a new project and find a new job